-It can be clearly seen that the Bank has adequate capital to meet the Pillar 1 (Credit, Market and Operational Risks) and Pillar 2 material risks inherent in is business for the base and projected periods 2017 to 2019.
+From the analysis above, the Bank has adequate capital to meet the Pillar 1 (Credit, Market and Operational Risks) and Pillar 2 material risks inherent in is business for the base and projected periods 2019 to 2021.

 3.5.
 Basel 3 Leverage Ratio